UPRI-earthquake/upri-earthquake.github.io/doc/ehub-backend/overview.md

   As a central server, earthquake-hub-backend houses the shared data of the whole network.
 Information regarding the account of those who registered in the network, device information such as location and name, and seismic-event information are all saved in the database.

 ## API

+This is the link for the [API Docs](https://upri-earthquake.github.io/ehub-backend/api-docs/)

 ## CONTRIBUTING.md

-`This is a hyperlink text <https://github.com/UPRI-earthquake/earthquake-hub-backend/blob/main/CONTRIBUTING.md>`_
+This is the link for [CONTRIBUTING.md](https://github.com/UPRI-earthquake/earthquake-hub-backend/blob/main/CONTRIBUTING.md)